codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/service-containers.md

 {% endraw %}
 {% endhighlight %}

-In this pipeline, the Redis instance is only launched during the Unit test step, while the MongoDB service is activate only during integration tests.
+In this pipeline, the Redis instance is only launched during the Unit test step, while the MongoDB service is active only during integration tests.

 You can also use a `docker-compose.yml` file that you might have in your git repository.